 Originally from North Vancouver, Scott Whetham joined the Edmonton Symphony Orchestra as Principal Tuba in 1984.
-Ensembles with which he has performed include the Vancouver Symphony Orchestra, Vancouver Opera & Ballet orchestras, the National Symphony Orchestra of Peru, Broadway's touring production of Annie, the National Ballet of Canada, the Calgary Philharmonic and the RCA Band.
-He has taught at the University of Alberta, MusiCamp Alberta (formerly MusiCamrose), the University of Regina and at the Banff International Festival of Youth Orchestras.
+Ensembles with which he has performed include the Vancouver Symphony Orchestra, Vancouver Opera & Ballet orchestras, the National Symphony Orchestra of Peru, the National Ballet of Canada, the Calgary Philharmonic and the RCA Band.
+Scott has appeared as soloist with the ESO, performing the concertos of John Williams and Vaughan Williams.

 Scott travels periodically to the UK to play in brass bands - a fascinating tradition.
-In Edmonton he plays with the Tarragon Tea Orchestra (a European style salon orchestra) and Bass Line Road (a modern music ensemble).
+In Edmonton he also performs with the Tarragon Tea Orchestra (a European style salon orchestra) and Bass Line Road (a modern music ensemble).

 He enjoys the biking (carless) lifestyle.